OfWolfAndMan/Automate-teh-Network/README.md

 These playbooks are constructed in a manner that aligns as close to "Best practice" as possible.
 For more details on Ansible best practice file structure, visit Ansible's website, or view the "playbook-build-example" file.

+**Environment variables**
+The following should be set in your environment file (i.e. .bashrc) to ensure proper usage:
+- NETWORK_DOMAIN_NAME

 **Variable Precedence**

 It is important to know the variable precedence to understand how to structure each playbook.
 Below is the precedence as of Ansible 2.3.x